rstraub/rstraub.github.io/_drafts/why-use-kotlin.md

 ```
 *Listing 3.
 Plain old function*

 Or I could define that same functionality as an expression function (Listing 4).
-This cuts down on the syntax, as we can omit the curly braces and even the return type, since the compiler can infer it.
+This cuts down on the syntax, as we can omit the curly braces and even the return type since the compiler can infer it.
 The result is more concise and expressive!

 ```kotlin
 fun add(x: Int, y: Int) = x + y